HimoriK/Modern-Reverse-Engineering-Docs/rant.md

 YASM is about as popular as both NASM & FASM, however the utility is more important for a general assembly language to learn.
 In general, I'd learn YASM or FASM.
 Followed by ARM if necessary.
+Pro reversers recommend to start with ARM, not Intel x86/64 due to using deeper infrastracture, ARM is simple, and used for many embedded devices.
+You may even own an ARM device right now.
+Or you could emulate it.

 <details><summary>High level languages</summary>